St Edmund's Church, Marske

-The church is built of stone, partly rendered and has a stone slate oof.
+The church is built of stone, partly rendered and has a stone slate roof.
 The church consists of a nave, a north aisle, a south porch, and a chancel with a north aisle.
 On the west gable is a bellcote with two chamfered pointed arches.
 The porch has a Tudor arch with a chamfered surround, above which is a coat of arms, and a stepped embattled parapet, The inner doorway is Norman, and has a round arch with two orders.
 The nave also has an embattled parapet.
 Inside, there is an octagonal font inscribed "T H 1633", an altar table and rail from about 1700.
 In the porch are some pieces of stone with blackletter text inscriptions.